Batch Processing Best Practices

 The workflow of algorithmic transformations and manipulations occurs as a sequence of steps that Spark considers driver tasks.
 This is what makes each pipeline unique.
 You can see a summary of the many different possible pipeline design patterns in Pipeline Patterns.
 The Data Processing Library is used by all HERE platform batch pipelines.
 You can discover more about these many possible permutations in the Data Processing Library Guide, in the article Architecture for Batch Pipelines.

 Pipelines and the Data Processing Library

 Another useful article in the Data Processing Library Guide examines the relationship between Pipelines and the Data Processing Library.

 You can set runtime resource level for a batch pipeline in its Pipeline Template.
 The same runtime parameters are used as with a stream pipeline, but their meanings are somewhat different.

 You can create templates through the platform portal GUI, the CLI, or at the API level.
-A good place to start is in the OLP CLI guide under Templates.
+A good place to start is in the OLP CLI guide under pipeline templates.
 Use the CLI command

 pipeline template create to list these runtime parameters under optional.
 In the API reference, you will find the same information contained in the default cluster configuration of the PipelineTemplate parameter.
 For more information, see the API Reference entry for the

 Scaling issues are handled by Spark.
-While you can manpulate pipeline cluster configurations to a limited degree, Spark addresses scaling issues.
+While you can manipulate pipeline cluster configurations to a limited degree, Spark addresses scaling issues.